PythWare/Kybernes-Tools/README.md

 # Kybernes Tools

 This repository will hold GUI Modding Tools I build to be used for Koei Tecmo/Omega Force games.
 They're meant to be used with Aldnoah Engine unless listed as standalone, this repository will be updated periodically.
-As of December 24 2025 only Wild Liberd and Kybernes Scanner are added but Silver Will (Unit Editor for Bladestorm), U-Link System (unit editor for Orochi 3), Festum Converson (translation/string editing tool), and other Editors/Tools will be added here at later dates.
+As of December 24 2025 only Wild Liberd and Kybernes Scanner are added but Silver Will (Unit Editor for Bladestorm), U-Link System (unit editor for Orochi 3), Festum Converson (translation/string editing tool), G1T Krieger (G1T Viewer/Converter tool), and other Editors/Tools will be added here at later dates.

 # Wild Liberd, G1L Tool